 Next week, my kids will be writing a paragraph that analyzes the effect of point of view and perspective in the individual novels they are reading.
 I want them to have a clear introductory statement and an effective conclusion.
 They will also need to back up their points with multiple details and two properly embedded and cited quotations.
 I’m scaffolding the skills they will need to write a full literary analysis later in the semester, so I want to ensure that they have the basics down.

-Each kid will submit his/her paragraph to me on Google Classroom and during the conference, I will read it out loud with the student (I suggest that you do this while the other kids are doing group work, so they aren’t listening.
+Students will submit their paragraphs to me on Google Classroom and during the conference, I will read it out loud with the student (I suggest that you do this while the other kids are doing group work, so they aren’t listening.
 Or, if your kids are good at this conferencing thing, pull the student out into the hallway.
 That’s what most of our teachers do).
 I like reading it out loud, because both the student and I can hear how well the paragraph flows.

 As we go through it, I will point out the things they did well: great topic sentence!
 It’s very clear and focused.
 OR That’s an excellent quotation to back up that point.
 I will also ask questions to lead the kids toward discovering where they could have done a better job: So, you made your point, but what’s missing?
 What should come after this?
 OR This is a great quotation choice, but what’s missing here after the quotation mark?

 With these questions, you can teach or review, right on the spot, the skill that they need to work on.

 Here’s the best part.
 When the student answers these questions, they can fix the issues on the spot – or at least write a note to themselves: I need another example here.
 OR Citation.
 They can type these notes right into the text – or write it in the margin if the assignment is hand-written.

 This process becomes even more powerful if you follow it with another assignment where the students can practice what they have learned.
 In my case, a few days after we finish these conferences, my students will write another paragraph explaining how one character trait is developed in the protagonist in their novel.